cloudogu/ces-build-lib/README.md

    This is also used by [MavenInDocker](src/com/cloudogu/ces/cesbuildlib/MavenInDocker.groovy)

 * `installDockerClient(String version)`: Installs the docker client with the specified version inside the container.
+   If no version parameter is passed, the lib tries to query the server version by calling `docker version`.
    This can be called in addition to mountDockerSocket(), when the "docker" CLI is required on the PATH.

    For available versions see [here](https://download.docker.com/linux/static/stable/x86_64/).
-   For an exampl see [here](https://github.com/cloudogu/continuous-delivery-docs-example)

 Examples: